joelberkeley/spidr/README.md

 ```
 pack install spidr
 ```
 and follow the on-screen instructions.
+Next, install a PJRT plugin ...

 ### Motivation